gjanco/mezmo-dd-marketplace/fairwinds_insights/README.md

 Documentation is available [here](https://insights.docs.fairwinds.com/).
 It covers setup and integration as well as ongoing usage to get the most out of Fairwinds Insights.

+---
+This application is made available through the Marketplace and is supported by a Datadog Technology Partner.
+[Click here](https://app.datadoghq.com/marketplace/app/fairwinds-insights/pricing) to purchase this application.

 ### Frequently Asked Questions

 **How does Fairwinds Insights work?**